rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 Your task is to walk from room 1 to room n.
 What is the maximum score you can get?

 Solution:
-- This is a standered problem of Bellman ford algorithm.
+- This is a standard problem of Bellman ford algorithm.
 - Instead of detecting a negative weight cycle, we have to detect positive weight cycle.
-- Whenever there is a positive weight cycle, check if its possible to reach n from that cycle, if yes? ans if INFINITY/-1.
+- Whenever there is a positive weight cycle, check if its possible to reach n from that cycle, if yes? ans is INFINITY/-1.

 ```cpp: